foundatn-io/go-pic/README.md

 When using `gopic` for struct generation, additional, non-functional values are tagged to the PIC tags, for legibility's sake.

-For example, the example struct:
+For example, the example copybook clauses:

 ```
 000180      15  PropertyA    PIC 9(5).
 00000117